tanner87661/IoTT_LocoNetButtons/README.md

 LocoNet Button Events library for the ESP32 Arduino platform

-See video for an example using this library: https://youtu.be/_CXPyHXz_Ys

 This library provides a button handler for LocoNet.
 It receives button event messages as well as analog messages and issues action commands, e.g. switch requests, signal aspect commands, etc.